Automatic Number Plate Recognition (ANPR)

 - community confidence and reassurance, and crime prevention and reduction

-When assessing whether new cameras are to be deployed, a Privacy Impact Assessment will be carried out.
+When assessing whether new cameras are to be deployed, a Data Protection Impact Assessment will be carried out.
 We will consult with people and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of detecting, deterring and disrupting criminality.

-ANPR data from West Midlands Police is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of two years.
+ANPR data from West Midlands Police is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of 12 months.

 We have clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
 Staff only have access to ANPR data if it is relevant to their role and the majority of those who have permission may only do so for a maximum period of 90 days from the date it was collected.
-Some staff are authorised to access data for up to two years subject to authorisation of a senior officer.
-After 90 days, access may only be for serious, major or counter terrorism investigations and after 12 months only for major investigations and counter terrorism purposes.
+Some staff are authorised to access data for up to 12 months subject to authorisation of a senior officer.
+After 90 days, access may only be for serious, major or counter terrorism investigations.

 We are committed to regularly reviewing the location of ANPR cameras to make sure that the continued deployment remains justified.
 All reviews will include consideration of the impacts on privacy.